Armonica/architecture/README.md

     NOTE: For the moment I'm alone on this trip, so if you're waiting to use this is clearly too soon.

+# TOC

+Everything should be spliced in files

+- Global Ideas
+- Principles
+- Monetization
+- Server side
+- Client side

 # Architecture

 Describing what I want to do in my freetime and when I want to work on something.